Argonautica: Book 3

 The third book begins by invoking Erato, the Muse of love poetry.
 The Argo is still hidden in a Colchis backwater when the goddesses Hera and Athena retire to a private room on Olympus to consider in secret how best to help Jason.
 Hera thinks the daughter of the Colchian king might prove useful if she could be made to fall in love with him.
 She then suggests enlisting the help of Aphrodite.
 Athena likes the plan but, being a virgin conscious of appearances, asks Hera to do all the talking.
 They find the goddess of love indolently combing her hair in her apartment.
 She has been bickering with her young son Eros and doubts if the unruly child will fire any arrows at Medea just to please her.
 Hera, an experienced mother, advises her to avoid quarrels with the boy and Aphrodite subsequently buys his support with the gift of a fabulous ball, composed of gold and intricately fashioned so as to leave a trail like a falling star when thrown at the sky.

-Jason advises his comrades that they should try persuasion before attempting to take the Golden Fleece by force and then he leads Phrixus' sons home to the palace of Aeëtes.
+Jason advises his comrades that they should try persuasion before attempting to take the Golden Fleece by force and then he leads Phrixus's sons home to the palace of Aeëtes.
 Their unexpected arrival is greeted by Medea with a cry that brings everyone running, including her sister Chalciope (mother of the four castaways) and Aeëtes, the king.
 Meanwhile, Eros invisibly joins the throng, squats at Jason's feet and fires off the fateful arrow, departing then with a laugh.
 Medea's heart floods with the sweet pain of love.
 Aeëtes however is filled with rage when his grandsons ask him to hand the Golden Fleece to Jason for return to Iolcus.
 He accuses them of conspiring with foreigners to steal away his kingdom.
 Jason delivers a soothing speech and Aeëtes responds with a mock compromise – he can have what he came for if he first ploughs the Plain of Ares with fire-breathing oxen, next sows four acres with dragon's teeth and finally cuts down the crop of armed men before they can cut him down.
 It's a task that Aeëtes, son of the Sun (Helios), has often performed.
 Jason accepts the challenge reluctantly.
 He sets off for the ship to inform his crew and Medea's thoughts flutter at his departing heels (νόος ... ἑρπύζων πεπότητο μετ' ἴχνια), torn between love and anguish.